 To build a successful web hosting company from scratch would be challenging given how many big names saturate the marketplace, for example, SiteGround, HostGator, and Bluehost.
 Nevertheless, you can build a hosting business with software provided by WHMCS.
 Alternatively, if you operate a WordPress or website agency, you could sell hosting to your clients as a reseller.
 HostGator and SiteGround offer excellent reseller programs that come with many bells and whistles like 24/7 support, billing software, volume discounts, and exclusive deals.

 Training people to use WordPress in-person or online and in real-time differs from passive income activities like selling books and online courses.
-For instance, you might sign up business owners to teach them WordPress how to’s through seminars, workshops, and webinars.
-Also, this would be an efficient way to generate leads to sell products and services.
+For instance, you might sign up business owners to teach them WordPress through seminars, workshops, and webinars.
+That would also be an efficient way to generate leads to sell products and services.

 Tech and WordPress related jobs are plentiful.
-For example, managed WordPress hosting companies are hiring.
+Managed WordPress hosting companies are hiring.
 Automattic, the company behind WordPress.com, is hiring.
 WordPress.org, WPHired, and LinkedIn list jobs too.
 Tech jobs pay well, and many positions start at $60,000 annually.